concl/Factoreyes/README.md

 <img src="website1.png" alt="website" title="webstite">

+You can configure your inputs and press update to officially change settings.
+Then, you can drag and drop an image  of factoring problems (with leading coefficient = 1) and upload the file to start the analysis.
+It may take a while but, the website should give you back an image with bounding boxes around the items it thinks are similar.
 ## The Primary Algorithim
 Our project uses a machine learning algorithim to identify problems which have similar behaviors to one another.
 For this task we used a RNN (recursive neural network).